LongerVisionRobot/STM32F767ZI-Full-Stack/Part1_Introduction/02_Programming_for_STM32/README.md

-# Chapter 2 - Programming Grammar
+# Chapter 2 - Programming for STM32

-In this chapter, we are going to talk about the programming grammar for Arduino, namely, AVR C, in detail.
+In this chapter, we are going to talk about how to program for a STM32, in detail.